-Here is a summary of some of the charities and worthwhile causes that John is involved with:
+Here is a summary of some of the charities and worthwhile causes that John has been or is involved with:

 Afghan Faces – John published this book in 2010.
 All profits from the sale of the book – £35,000 so far – have been donated to charities that support members of the UK armed forces who are injured in Afghanistan, and to Sandy Gall’s Afghanistan Appeal.